 Charlotte E. Ray was born in New York City on January 13, 1850.
-She graduated from the Howard University School of Law in 1872 and became one of the first women admitted to the District of Columbia Bar, as well as the first female African-American lawyer.
+She graduated from the Howard University School of Law in 1872 and was admitted to the District of Columbia bar that same year, becoming the first female African-American lawyer in the United States.
 Active in the suffrage movement, Ray was a member the National Association of Colored Women.
-She died in 1911.
+She died in New York in 1911.

-Born in New York City on January 13, 1850, Charlotte E. Ray is best known as the first female African-American lawyer.
+Born in New York City on January 13, 1850, Charlotte E. Ray is best known as the first female African-American lawyer in the United States.
 Decades before she would win that distinction, however, Ray grew up in a large family as one of seven children.
 Her father, Charles, was a minister and an activist in the abolitionist movement.
 He edited the Colored American, an abolitionist publication, and helped in the underground railroad, which aided escaped slaves in their efforts to find freedom in the North.

 Education was very important to Ray's family.
 During the 1860s, Ray attended the Institution for the Education of Colored Youth in Washington, D.C.
 The institution was one of only a handful of places that offered a quality education to young, African-American women.
 By the end of the 1860s, she had become a teacher at the preparatory school associated with Howard University.
 Ray then applied to the university's law program as C.E.
 Ray, using only her initials.
 Some thought that she used her initials as a way of disguising her gender since the university did not accept women into the program, but her exact intentions remain unknown.
 In any case, Ray gained admittance to the program.

 Ray excelled at her studies at the Howard University School of Law, especially in corporate law.
 According to Notable Black American Women, one of her classmates described her as "an apt scholar."
-In 1872, Ray earned her law degree, becoming the first female African-American attorney.
-She continued to break new ground for women and African Americans that year, becoming one of the first women admitted to the District of Columbia Bar.
-She was also the first woman permitted to argue cases in front of the U.S. Supreme Court in the capital.
+Ray earned her law degree in 1872 and was admitted to the District of Columbia bar that same year, becoming the first African-American female attorney in the United States, as well as one of the first women to be admitted to the D.C. bar.
+She continued to break new ground for women and African Americans later in life, becoming the first woman to be granted permission to argue cases in front of the U.S. Supreme Court in the capital.